|

 The cell phone alarm goes off at 6:15 and I'm checked out and on the rod by 7:15.

 After picking up breakfast and drinks for the day at a gas station in Lone Pine, I head towards Death Valley National Park via Panamint Springs.
-The first stop in sweltering Death Valley is a short hike among the sand dunes.

 Just outside the northern entrance to the park is Scottys Castle, a unique vacation home constructed in the middle of the desert in the 1920s by Walter Scott and Albert Mussey Johnson.
-Nearby, Ubhebe crater is evidence of volcanic activity in the valley.

 The lowest and often the hottest (120F during my visit) spot in the park can be found in the large salt pan at Badwater in the heart of Death Valley, which is 282 feet below sea level.
-Artists Drive showcases an impressive palette of colors in the desert badlands of the Black Mountains bordering the salt pan on the east side.
-Zabriskie Point and Dantes View offer impressive views across Death Valley.

 Leaving the heat of Death Valley behind, I head into Nevada briefly, for a quick dinner in Las Vegas, and then make my way into Utah, where I'll be spending the next week and a half.
-I turn for the night at an EconoLodge in St. George, UT.

 Sand Dunes